 |Make sure that the Adapter Type is set to Bridged so that other computers on the network/intranet/internet can interact with your VPS.||Ensure that you add the CentOS iso that you downloaded to your virtual CD/DVD Drive so that we can install to the virtual hard drive from it.|

 Now we finally Start the Virtual Machine.

-First, Type this Download XAMPP to the server using Wget: (XAMPP 1.8.0 is out at the writing of this tutorial)
+First, type this to download XAMPP to the server using Wget: (XAMPP 1.8.0 is out at the writing of this tutorial.)